Huotes/CommitMaker/README.md

 Chuck Norris once rode a nine foot grizzly bear through an automatic car wash, instead of taking a shower.

 Nothing can escape the gravity of a black hole, except for Chuck Norris.
 Chuck Norris eats black holes.
 They taste like chicken.

+If Chuck Norris writes code with bugs, the bugs fix themselves.